Primo Water (PRMW) vs. Its Rivals Head to Head Comparison

 |$413.32 million

-Primo Water’s competitors have higher revenue and earnings than Primo Water.
-Primo Water is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Primo Water’s peers have higher revenue and earnings than Primo Water.
+Primo Water is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

-Volatility & Risk

-Primo Water has a beta of 1.33, meaning that its stock price is 33% more volatile than the S&P 500.
-Comparatively, Primo Water’s competitors have a beta of 1.10, meaning that their average stock price is 10% more volatile than the S&P 500.

 Primo Water pays an annual dividend of $0.28 per share and has a dividend yield of 1.9%.
 Primo Water pays out -1,400.0% of its earnings in the form of a dividend.
 As a group, “Bottled & canned soft drinks” companies pay a dividend yield of 0.9% and pay out 20.6% of their earnings in the form of a dividend.
-Primo Water is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.
+Primo Water is clearly a better dividend stock than its peers, given its higher yield and lower payout ratio.

+Volatility & Risk

+Primo Water has a beta of 1.33, suggesting that its stock price is 33% more volatile than the S&P 500.
+Comparatively, Primo Water’s peers have a beta of 1.10, suggesting that their average stock price is 10% more volatile than the S&P 500.

 Summary

-Primo Water competitors beat Primo Water on 8 of the 15 factors compared.
+Primo Water peers beat Primo Water on 8 of the 15 factors compared.

 Primo Water Company Profile (Get Rating)